JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 # Introduction

 You may have seen references to a __run protocol__ throughout the documentation.
 This is an `.m` file which sends [the experiment you design](protocol-designer.md) to the panels.
 It provides a structure and defines, for example, whether to run inter-trials before the first trial.
 There are three run protocols included with the G4 Display Tools at `G4_Display_Tools/G4_Protocol_Designer/run_protocols`: `G4_default_run_protocol.m`, `G4_default_run_protocol_streaming.m`, and `G4_run_protocol_combinedCommand.m` -- but you can also write your own run protocol.
-The potential benefits of doing this will become clear throughout this tutorial, though for many use cases, you won't need one other than the default `G4_default_run_protocol.m`.
+The potential benefits of doing this will become clear throughout this tutorial, though for many use cases, you won't need one other than the defaults `G4_default_run_protocol.m`.

+- Please note that the run protocol `G4_run_protocol_combinedCommand.m` should not currently be used.
+It utilizes a new Panel_com command which still has unresolved bugs.

 By definition, this tutorial will also show you how to send specific commands to the panels using none of the provided GUIs.
 This might be useful if you want to display a single pattern on the panels or try running a condition without using the [G4 Designer](protocol-designer.md).